sinclairzx81/typebox/readme.md

 type T = Static<typeof T>                            // type T = string
 ```

-The `Type.Unsafe(...)` function can be used to create schemas for validators that require specific schema representations.
-An example of this would be OpenAPI's `nullable` and `enum` schemas which are not provided by TypeBox.
+This function can be used to create schemas for validators that require specific schema representations.
+An example of this might be OpenAPI's `nullable` and `enum` schemas which are not provided by TypeBox.

 The following demonstrates using `Type.Unsafe(...)` to create these types.

 ```typescript
 import { Type, Static, TSchema } from '@sinclair/typebox'